What you can deduct from your taxes

 What are tax deductions?

-Tax deductions reduce the overall amount of tax you have to pay by reducing your annual income.
-That’s because they come straight off your annual earnings.
+Tax deductions lower the tax you have to pay by reducing the annual income you report on your return.
+Tax deductions come straight off your annual earnings.

-For example, if you’re a salaried employee, your employer has likely deducted tax all year from your paycheque, based on your estimated annual income.
-By contributing to an RRSP and effectively reducing your income, you may end up having paid more tax than necessary and so qualify for a refund.
+For example, if you earn a salary, your employer has probably deducted income tax all year from your paycheque.
+Employers do this based on your estimated annual income.
+But what if you contributed to an RRSP and so effectively reduced your income?
+Then you may have paid more tax than necessary. and you could get some of it back.

 What are tax credits?